 Brand new tracks, brand new ride

-The Broadmoor plans to reopen The Broadmoor Manitou & Pikes Peak Railway, one of Colorado’s top attractions, this May.
+The Broadmoor reopened The Broadmoor Manitou & Pikes Peak Railway, one of Colorado’s top attractions, this May.
 Originally built in 1891, the Pikes Peak Cog Railway is the highest-altitude railway in America, and the world's highest cog train.
-Since March 2019, it has been undergoing a $100 million renovation of its tracks, railcars, and depot to totally reimagine the scenic 9-mile journey to the summit of Pikes Peak.
+Starting in March 2019, it underwent a $100 million renovation of its tracks, railcars, and depot to totally reimagine the scenic 9-mile journey to the summit of Pikes Peak.
 Its new platform connects directly to the new outdoor walkway, leading to the Summit Visitor Center.

 The reopening of the Summit Visitor Center and Cog Railway will have a large impact on tourism recovery for the Pikes Peak Region in 2021.
 People still feel safest outdoors, so exploring around Pikes Peak is expected to be a major draw for visitors this year.
-Visit Colorado Springs and Manitou Springs are launching the Ultimate Pikes Peak Challenge in May to encourage people to get outside and spend time exploring.
+Visit Colorado Springs and Manitou Springs launched the Ultimate Pikes Peak Challenge to encourage people to get outside and spend time exploring.